Summary

 • Confirm data ownership and confidentiality; avoid vendors with inadequate ownership policies.

-• Negotiate a detailed Service Level Agreement (SLA) outlining data access, storage location, and usage of logs/statistics to maintain transparency.
+• To maintain transparency, negotiate a detailed Service Level Agreement (SLA) outlining data access and storage logs/statistics.

 • To avoid unexpected risks, ensure clarity on who has access to the data and its geographical jurisdiction.